-CAN YOU IMAGINE walking and trekking among the Himalayas, the mightiest mountain range on earth?
-Fascinating and daunting, wreathed in religious mythology and mountaineering lore, the Himalayas are without a doubt one of the most spiritually exciting, wildly adventurous, spectacularly beautiful and deeply serene places on earth.
+CAN YOU IMAGINE walking and trekking among the Himalaya, the mightiest mountain range on earth?
+Fascinating and daunting, wreathed in religious mythology and mountaineering lore, the Himalaya are without a doubt one of the most spiritually exciting, wildly adventurous, spectacularly beautiful and deeply serene places on earth.

-While mountaineers and the spiritually inclined have long been drawn to the Himalayas, you do not have to be an athlete or an ascetic to enjoy being among these mighty massifs.
-I was invited by Walk to the Himalayas (WTH) to stay at their Kosi Valley Retreat in Simkholi, in the Kumaon region of Uttarakhand, and experience adventure among the Himalayas.
+While mountaineers and the spiritually inclined have long been drawn to the Himalaya, you do not have to be an athlete or an ascetic to enjoy being among these mighty massifs.
+I was invited by Walk to the Himalaya (WTH) to stay at their Kosi Valley Retreat in Simkholi, in the Kumaon region of Uttarakhand, and experience adventure among the Himalaya.
 I found it exciting, vigorous, relaxing and accessible.

 Shivraj, the resident guide at Kosi Valley Retreat, picked me up at Kathgodam train station and escorted me to Simkholi.
 It was a long drive along twisting and narrow mountain roads, with sometimes a sheer drop only inches away.
 Up and up we went, into the foothills of the Himalayas, known here as the Sivaliks.
 Finally, around one curve, I saw the famous white peaks in the distance and had my first glimpse of Nanda Devi, known to be beautiful from any angle, like the goddess she is.
 This mountain is Kumaon’s highest peak, at 7,756 metres, and also one of the most mystical.